ckaiser79/ckaiser79/README.md

 - 👋 Hi, I’m @ckaiser79
 - 👀 I’m interested in Java, Automating and Testing
 - 🌱 I’m currently learning playing some drums.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on currently nothing.
 - 📫 Contact me by github or Twitter (@barny_de)

 <!---